humbertoragazzini/ms-1-front-end/README.md

 ## **Content**

 **The text:**
-- I write all the text in the web site, my mentor read it an notice some spelling problems, my wife help me to fixed it.
+- I write all the text in the web site, my mentor read it a notice some spelling problems, my wife helps me to fixed it.
 (Thanks to Yamile Simes who help me with all the spellings errors)

 **The form:**
-- part of the code was taken from the oficcial bootstrap website and from the code institute learning page.
-_[bootstrap form address](https://getbootstrap.com/docs/5.0/forms/overview/)_.
+- part of the code was taken from the official bootstrap website and from the code institute learning page _[bootstrap form address](https://getbootstrap.com/docs/5.0/forms/overview/)_.

 **The icons:**
-- the icon are from font awsome, and this link was provided by the learning page in code institute.
-_[font awesome web site](https://fontawesome.com/)_.
+- the icon is from font awesome, and this link was provided by the learning page in code institute _[font awesome web site](https://fontawesome.com/)_.

 **The fonts:**
-- from google fonts, this link is from learning page in code institute.
+- From google fonts, this link is from learning page in code institute.

 **Navmenu (desktop):**
-- I take this from code institute learning videos, and make some modifications.
+- I take this from code institute learning videos, and make some modifications

 **Navmenu (mobile):**
-- Taken from bootstrap dropdown and navar menus.
+- Taken from bootstrap dropdown and navbar menus.
 _[navbar bootstrap](https://getbootstrap.com/docs/5.0/components/navbar/)_ /
 _[dropdown menu bootstrap](https://getbootstrap.com/docs/5.0/components/dropdowns/)_.